 Since ages, the lunar cycle, consisting of 8 phases from new moon to waning crescent moon, has been followed by the Bangladeshi rural culture.
 It’s in their nature to know which moon phase it is.
 Mr. Abdur Rahman learnt it from his father, who got it from Abdur’s grandfather.

 Depending on the moon phase, the shrimps are either more active or less active.
 As an example, shrimps are very active during the new and full moon phases.
-During these 6 days the shrimps tend to move close to the seabed and search for food.
+During these 6 days the shrimps tend to become restless, move faster and closer towards the sides of the pond.
 Which makes it an ideal timing for farmers to catch the shrimp by placing cages into which the shrimp runs independently and completely stress-free.
 During the other 6 moon phases, the shrimps are not so active and hide themselves, making it “a waste of time” to catch the shrimps.

 During the day there is obviously no moon.
 So how do farmers know the actual moon phase?